johnant/pagerank/README.md

 The final values of the probabilities are used by search engines to rank each webpage in the final results list.

 ##Implementation
+The current implementation includes a sequential and a parallel version of the algorithm, using p-threads.
+Running the parallel version in a multi-threaded environment results in better timings, compared to the sequential version.

+##Input
+Input graphs can be found [a link](https://www.dropbox.com/sh/aeqm6dnf50au34u/AABXbtB3DeeFPOoirDP0DGqya?dl=0)